Lesson

 • Diplomacy: The practice of maintaining peaceful relationships between nations, groups, or individuals while promoting their interests and relations.

-1. How can you show more optimism in your life?
+1. What is one way that you can show grit in your own life?

 Prohuman K-12 Curriculum © 2025 by Prohuman Foundation is licensed under CC BY-NC 4.0.